 The ash makes this cheese unique and will definitely surprise your guests once they cut through it and take a slice!

 If you have questions, please check out the comments on the vegan camembert post before.
 There is a lot of useful info, and questions answered.

 As always, let me know in the comments if you try this recipe!

 - Soak the cashews in filtered water for at least 5 hours or overnight.

 - Drain the cashews and place them in a large bowl.
-Bring a large pot of water to a boil, transfer the boiling water to the cashew bowl and let sit 1-2 minutes.
-This step will help kill possible bacterias.
+Bring a large pot of water to a boil, transfer the boiling water to the cashew bowl, and let sit for 1-2 minutes.
+This step will help kill viable bacteria.

 - Drain the cashews and place them in the bowl of the blender (or food processor) with the miso and 2 tbsp water.

 - Open the probiotic capsules and add the powder to the bowl.
-You can use mesophilic culture starter instead if you prefer, both will work.
+You can use a mesophilic culture starter instead if you prefer.
+Both will work.
 Blend for a few seconds.

-- Add the penicillium candidum and continue to blend for another 10-15 seconds.
+- Add the penicillium candidum and blend for another 10-15 seconds.
 If your penicillium candidum is in liquid form, use about one drop.